bootstrap-email/bootstrap-email/docs/docs/setup.md

 gem 'bootstrap-email'
 ```

-2: Create a new file `/app/views/layouts/bootstrap-mailer.html.erb` and paste this HTML into it.
-(It is very similar to the default one.)
+2: Create a new file `/app/views/layouts/example_mailer.html.erb` and paste this HTML into it.
+(It is very similar to the default one).

+The name of this file follows the rules of ActionMailer, that loads a layout deriving the name from the mailer class name.

 ```erb
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">